Who doesn’t love a warm and cozy blanket when it's cold outside?

 So here they are, 6 blankets that are both warm and mindful of the environment!

-All of these blankets are taken from SforSustainable (opened in a new window/tab), the selection of sustainable interior design products that I personally curate and you are more than welcome to come visit!
-I’ll see you there!
+All of these blankets are taken from SforSustainable (opened in a new window/tab), the sustainable interior design resource where I curate a selection of sustainable products for interiors!

 Cover image by Victoria Bilsborough (opened in a new window/tab)